The Copenhagen Book

 CSRF protection must be implemented when using cookies, and using the SameSite flag is not sufficient.
 Using cookies does not automatically protect your users from cross-site scripting attacks (XSS) as well.
 While the session ID can't be read directly, authenticated requests can still be made as browsers automatically include cookies in requests.

-The maximum expiration for a cookie is anywhere between 1 and 2 years.
-If you plan for the session to be long-lived, continuously set the cookie on a set interval (e.g. when you extend the session expiration).
+The maximum expiration for a cookie is 400 days.
+If you plan for the session to be long-lived, continuously set the cookie.

 Lax should be preferred over Strict for the SameSite attribute as using Strict will cause the browser to not send the session cookie when the user visits your application via an external link.